-The hoist motor is located on a geared or geared winding drum elevator.
-It couples with the brake drum and operates the spiral worm gear that meshes with the machines ring gear that turns the elevator drive sheave.
+The hoist motor is located on a geared or winding drum elevator.
+It couples with the brake drum and operates the spiral worm gear that meshes with the machine’s ring gear that turns the elevator drive sheave.

-Prior to the late 1980’s these motors were DC for elevators traveling over 200 feet per minute and were primarily AC on the slower elevators.
-DC power provided a smoother and more controllable elevator at the higher speeds.
-Since the late 1980’s advances in the use of AC Permanent Magnet Variable Voltage Variable Frequency (VVVF) drives has made AC more controllable at the higher speeds, so most geared elevators installed today now have AC hoist motors.
+Prior to the late 1980s, these motors were DC for elevators traveling over 200 feet per minute and were primarily AC on the slower elevators.
+DC power provided a smoother and more controllable elevator at higher speeds.
+Since the late 1980s, advances in the use of AC Permanent Magnet Variable Voltage, Variable Frequency (VVVF) drives has made AC more controllable at higher speeds, so most geared elevators installed today now have AC hoist motors.

-When considering a modernization the hoist motor both AC or DC is typically replaced with a modern AC motor and its related new AC VVVF drive.
+When considering traction elevator modernization, the hoist motor for both AC and DC is typically replaced with a modern AC motor and its related new AC VVVF drive.

 MOTOR GENERATOR SET

-Elevators built according to today’s standards commonly no longer use elevator motor generators.
-Many, however, built before the late 1980s still use elevator motor generators.
+Elevators built according to today’s standards commonly avoid elevator motor generators.
+However, many built before the late 1980s still use elevator motor generators.
 An elevator motor generator creates DC power by turning a DC generator with an AC motor.
 Before more modern elevators were developed starting in the late 1980s, DC power provided a smoother and more controllable elevator.

-These generators have carbon brushes which dust heavily in the machine room causing a considerable maintenance issue.
-Now with the introduction of AC PM and VVVF motor controls the generator is no longer needed and rarely is ever retained when modernizing.
-The existence of the M-G set is actually a primary reason to consider modernization.
-Parts for them are growing obsolete and harder to obtain.
+These generators have carbon brushes which dust heavily in the machine room, causing a considerable maintenance issue.
+Now, with the introduction of AC PM and VVVF motor controls, the generator is no longer needed and is rarely ever retained when modernizing.
+The existence of the M-G set is actually a primary reason to consider traction elevator modernization since parts are becoming obsolete and harder to obtain.

-An Oil Buffer is another type of buffer more commonly found on traction elevators with speeds higher than 200 feet per minute.
-This type of buffer uses a combination of oil and springs to cushion a descending car or counterweight and are most commonly located in the elevator pit, because of their location in the pit buffers have a tendency to be exposed to water and flooding.
+An oil buffer is another type of buffer that is more commonly found on traction elevators with speeds higher than 200 feet per minute.
+This type of buffer uses a combination of oil and springs to cushion a descending car or counterweight and is most commonly located in the elevator pit.
+Because of their location in the pit, buffers have a tendency to be exposed to water and flooding.

-When planning a modernization we will assess the type and condition of your buffers and recommend repair or replacement if required.
+When planning a traction elevator modernization, we will assess the type and condition of your buffers and recommend repair or replacement if required.

 The safety is a device on the car or counterweight that will stop the car or counterweight and keep the elevator from falling in case of overspeed, free-fall, or rope stretch.
-When considering a modernization in most cases the safeties can be reused.
+When considering a modernization, in most cases the safeties can be reused.
 We normally recommend cleaning and adjusting them.
-In cases of very old elevators there are cases where the existing safeties can not be reused as they are out dated and parts are obsolete.
+In cases of very old elevators, there are instances where the existing safeties can’t be reused as they are outdated and parts are obsolete.

 SOLID STATE DRIVE UNITS BRAKE ASSEMBLY

-Though not required in all locations, it is common to consider adding a rope brake device when modernizing your elevators.
+Though not required in all locations, it’s common to consider adding a rope brake device when modernizing your elevators.
 Special fit considerations are required before a brake can be added to an existing machine.
-We will assess conditions and advise on the feasibility of adding a rope brake as part of our modernization survey for you.
+We will assess conditions and advise you on the feasibility of adding a rope brake as part of our traction elevator modernization survey.

-The Sling is the basic frame which consists of two stiles, a crosshead and a bolster or safety plank which supports the platform and cab of an elevator.
-The platform or floor of the elevator is placed in the sling and supported by brace rods in each corner, on which passenger stand or the load is carried.
+The sling is the basic frame which consists of two stiles, a crosshead, and a bolster or safety plank which supports the platform and cab of an elevator.
+The platform or floor of the elevator is placed in the sling and supported by brace rods in each corner, on which passengers stand or the load is carried.

-- The Stiles are the vertical member of the car sling, one on each side, that fasten the crosshead to the safety plank.
+- The stiles are the vertical members of the car sling with one on each side that fastens the crosshead to the safety plank.

-- The Platform Isolation is Rubber or other vibration absorbing material which reduces the transmission of vibration and noise to the platform.
-These pads are often replaced when modernizing as new isolation is more resilient and helps to reduce vibration and improve the comfort of the ride for passengers.
+- The platform isolation is rubber or another vibration-absorbing material that reduces the transmission of vibration and noise to the platform.
+These pads are often replaced when modernizing a traction elevator, as new isolation is more resilient and helps to reduce vibration and improve the comfort of the ride for passengers.

 OVER SPEED GOVERNOR/GOVERNOR ROPE TENSION SHEAVE ASSEMBLY

-The over speed governor is a speed monitoring device on cable equipped elevators that triggers the safety when the elevator over-speeds.
-When planning a modernization these devices can be retained provided they are properly equipped to meet current code requirements.
-Should they not comply with current code requirements replacement will be necessary.
+The overspeed governor is a speed monitoring device on cable-equipped elevators that triggers the safety when the elevator overspeeds.
+When planning a traction elevator modernization, these devices can be retained as long as they are properly equipped to meet current code requirements.
+Should they not comply with current code requirements, replacement will be necessary.

 The governor rope tension sheave is required to keep proper tension on the governor cable during operation of the elevator.
-When planning a modernization this device can normally be retained unless conditions exist that require its replacement.
-We will include inspection of your governor tension sheave assembly when we assess your equipment for a modernization.
+When planning to modernize your traction elevator, this device can normally be retained unless conditions exist that require its replacement.
+We will include an inspection of your governor tension sheave assembly when we assess your equipment for a modernization.

 COUNTERWEIGHT, FRAME AND FILLERS

-A counterweight is added weight on traction elevators which counterbalances the weight of an elevator car plus approximately 40% of the capacity load.
+A counterweight is added weight on traction elevators that counterbalances the weight of an elevator car, plus approximately 40% of the capacity load.
 These assure a more balanced load and help maintain proper traction for the elevator while under varying loads.

 Counterweight fillers are metal pieces stacked and bolted together within the counterweight frame to form the counterweight.
-When modernizing the possibility exist that modification to the cab and car weight could be enough that there will be new filler required to maintain the proper balance and maintain the 40% of the capacity load.
-If there is not enough space left to add filler weights to accomplish the added weight needed, replacement of the counterweight frame may be required.
-Final determination of this requirement is often not made until engineering and final approval drawing are complete
+When modernizing, modifications made to the cab and car weight could be enough that there will be new fillers required to maintain the proper balance and maintain the 40% of the capacity load.